LouieSlocombe/openmmqmmm/README.md

 By default the QM force is evaluated independently on every bead. `RPMDIntegrator` evaluates the potential twice per step, so this example performs 64 QM/MM evaluations per MD step.
-To use OpenMM's ring-polymer contraction approximation for only the QM force, set—for example— `rpmd_qm_num_copies=1` for a centroid calculation or another value no larger than `rpmd_num_copies`.
+To use OpenMM's ring-polymer contraction approximation for only the QM force, set — for example — `rpmd_qm_num_copies=1` for a centroid calculation or another value no larger than `rpmd_num_copies`.
 Final bead evaluations are cached, so ordinary exact-RPMD state and force reporting does not relaunch identical QM jobs.
 RPMD restart files contain positions and velocities